Museum Maluku

 Project team

-Serge Schoemaker, Jean-Paul Hitipeuw; Dik Houben, Hoda Khanbani
+Serge Schoemaker, Jean-Paul Hitipeuw, Dik Houben, Hoda Khanbani